Smith Machine Bench Press: Muscles Worked, How To Do, Tips

 • Use a shoulder-width grip or slightly wider.
 Do not grip the bar too narrowly.

-• Unrack the bar with control and keep your elbows tucked in close to your sides.
-Avoid flaring elbows out.
+• Unrack the bar with control, keeping your elbows tucked in close to your sides.
+Avoid flaring your elbows out.

-• Keep your head, shoulders, and buttocks in contact with the bench at all times.
+• Keep your head, shoulders, and buttocks in contact with the bench.

 • Inhale as you slowly lower the bar to the middle of your chest in a controlled manner.
 Do not bounce or slam the bar down.